smarttdm/ebaas.github.io/_posts/2017-6-6-BatteryRULPrediction.markdown

 To deal with the problem, one of the primary features in the Ebaas is to automate data processing process that can deal with discrepancies of test data in their original formats.
 I will describe the implementation of the data processing automation in other posts.
 The main idea is to enable users to upload test data files using a web browser and let the system do the dirty work of processing data, without any manual intervention.

-Ebaas is a SPA (Single Page Application) application that I have developed.
+Ebaas is a model-driven application platform that I have developed.
 Its front-end is implemented with HTML5, JavaScript, AngularJS, and Bootstrap.
 Its back-end is an application server implemented with .net framework.
 The application server provides Restful API as services to the front-end or other clients.
 Ebaas can work with different relational databases, such as SQL Server Compact Edition, SQL Server and Oracle.
-Ebaas is designed to be a software platform for Data Management Applications.
-It has a wealth of features that I will introduce in follow-up posts.

-For our battery RUL prediction example, we first need to create a test item instance, called Li-ion battery cycle life test, in Ebaas and then upload the four battery test files as a test result to the server as shown in Figure 2.
+For our battery RUL prediction example, we first need to create a test item instance, called Li-ion battery cycle life test, in the database and then upload the four battery test files as a test result to the server as shown in Figure 2.

 <img src="{{'/assets/img/2017-06-06-Fig2.png' | prepend: site.baseurl }}" alt="">
 Figure2. - Upload the Li-ion battery test data files